FrancescoPaoloL/LearningNLP/readme.md

 As you can see, Document 1 contains all the terms from the query ("quick," "brown," and "fox"), so it has the higher score.
 On the opposite, Document 3 has a BM25 score of 0.0 because it doesn't contain any of the terms from the query.

+## Document Clustering
+Through this technique documents are grouped into clusters based on their content similarity; the objective is to discover inherent structures without predefined categories or labels.
+There are some method to do that.
+One popular is:<br>
+    - <b><i>K-means clustering</i></b>: it is a unsupervised machine learning algorithm used for partitioning a dataset into 'k' distinct subgroups or clusters.
+The algorithm iteratively assigns data points to clusters based on their similarity to the cluster centroids and updates the centroids to minimize the total within-cluster variance.
+In order to show you how it works I've made a script that uses this algorithm from scratch.

 ### [WIP]